MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-job-queue.md

 ms.service: "dynamics365-business-central"
 author: jswymer
 ---
 # Job Queue

-This article describes how the job queue works in [!INCLUDE[prod_short](includes/prod_short.md)] so that you can....
+This article describes how the job queue works in [!INCLUDE[prod_short](includes/prod_short.md)] from a developer point of view.
+Behind the scenes, the job queue uses the [task scheduler](devenv-task-scheduler.md) from the platform.

-Behind the scenes, the job queue uses the task scheduler from the platform.
-For more information about task scheduler, see [Task Scheduler](devenv-task-scheduler.md).
+For information about how users work with the job queue in the client, see [Use Job Queues to Schedule Tasks](/dynamics365/business-central/admin-job-queues-schedule-tasks).

 ## Job queue flow